Last Updated on

 The main difference between a gratitude journal and other similar items, like planners, diaries, and notebooks, is the focus of the action:

-As you can see, gratitude journaling focuses on what you are grateful for.
+- Gratitude journaling focuses on what you are grateful for;

 Organizing your week ahead with a planner may incidentally give you things to look forward to and be grateful for, but chances are there will be some events or responsibilities you are NOT so grateful for in your planner.
 Likewise, you will probably write down both positive and negative events from your day in a diary, meaning that the focus is not solely on what is good or helpful in your life.
 Finally, a notebook generally includes value-neutral notes and reminders, rather than lists of the good things in your life.

-The gratitude journal is unique in this respect – it is the only item in the range of similar notebooks, planners, and journals that is solely dedicated to noticing and appreciating the positive things in your life.
+The gratitude journal is unique in this respect—it is the only item in the range of similar notebooks, planners, and journals that are solely dedicated to noticing and appreciating the positive things in your life.
 To get the maximum out of your gratitude journaling practice, try to keep it this way.

 It’s not inherently bad to write down the negative things that happened or the challenges you faced during your day, but unless you are grateful for it, don’t write it down in your gratitude journal.
 Keeping your gratitude journal a place for only grateful thoughts will help you realize the benefits of a regular gratitude practice.